comsushacks/complexity-sustainability-paper/README.md

-'Complexity,  sustainability,  hacking and you' paper LaTeX source
+Complexity,  sustainability,  hacking and you
 ===================================================================

+*Paper LaTeX source*

 Getting started
 ---------------